Erdiko/authorize/README.md

-# Authorize
+# Erdiko Authorize

 [![Package version](https://img.shields.io/packagist/v/erdiko/authorize.svg?style=flat-square)](https://packagist.org/packages/erdiko/authorize)

-**User Authorization**
+**Authorize**

-A package to handle user authentication.
+An Erdiko package to provide user authorization.

 Compatibility
 -------------
-This is compatible with PHP 5.4 or above and the latest version of Erdiko.
+This package is compatible with PHP 5.4 or above and the latest version of Erdiko.

 Requirements
 ------------
-This package requires Pimple version 3.0 or above, and Symfony-security package version 3.2 or above.
+This package requires Pimple version 3.0 or above and Symfony-security package version 3.2 or above.
-In case any of those dependencies are not installed automatically when you run composer update in your project folder please add to the project by
+To ensure all dependencies are installed when you run composer update in your project folder run the following commands:

 `composer require pimple/pimple`